Ukraine's leader calls killing of Putin critic a Russian terror act

 Details about the shooting weren't immediately released.
 CNN video shows investigators standing over the bloodied body of Voronenkov, lying face-up on a Kiev sidewalk near the Premier Palace hotel.

-The suspect was wounded and has been taken to a hospital, Kiev police Chief Andriy Krischenko said.
+The suspect was wounded and taken to a hospital where he later died, Kiev police Chief Andriy Krischenko said.

 Details about the suspect's identity and who injured him weren't available.
 No motive for the attack was immediately known.

 Ukrainian Prosecutor General Yuri Lutsenko said Voronenkov had given "extremely important testimony" to Ukraine's military prosecutors.